sunilabrahamindia/sunilabraham/media/adhaar-privacy-fears-lok-sabha-passes-bill-hindustan-times.md

 created: 2025-12-31
 ---

 **Aadhaar Database Scheme Raises Privacy Fears as Lok Sabha Passes Bill** is a Reuters report published in *Hindustan Times* on 17 March 2016.
-The article examines Parliament's passage of the Aadhaar (Targeted Delivery of Financial and Other Subsidies, Benefits and Services) Act, 2016, granting central agencies access to biometric data of nearly a billion people for national security purposes, with Centre for Internet and Society's Sunil Abraham warning of unprecedented surveillance capabilities enabling police to secretly identify protesters through iris recognition technology.
+The article examines Parliament's passage of the Aadhaar (Targeted Delivery of Financial and Other Subsidies, Benefits and Services) Act, 2016, granting central agencies access to biometric data of nearly a billion people for national security purposes, with [Sunil Abraham](/sunil/) warning of unprecedented surveillance capabilities enabling police to secretly identify protesters through iris recognition technology.

 ## Contents